 Latest Developments in the High-Tech Antitrust Class Action Case

-On January 15, 2015, class counsel filed a motion for preliminary approval of a new, proposed $415 million settlement with Apple, Inc., Google, Inc., Intel Corporation, and Adobe Systems, Inc.
+On March 3, 2015, the Court granted preliminary approval to a proposed $415 million settlement with Apple, Inc., Google, Inc., Intel Corporation, and Adobe Systems, Inc.

 Class Certification and Class Definition

 On October 24, 2013, U.S. District Court Judge Lucy H. Koh granted plaintiffs' motion for certification in a class action charging that Adobe, Apple, Google, Intel, and other large tech companies conspired from approximately 2005 to 2009 to suppress the pay of technical, creative, and other salaried employees, including by agreeing not to actively recruit each other's employees.

 By certifying the case as a class action, the individual plaintiffs that filed the lawsuit can represent all class members in claims that Adobe, Apple, Google, Intel, and the other tech company defendants violated federal antitrust laws.